Operation - Make it Move#

 SYMPTOM

-I have reflashed the HUT but the joystick commands still do not work or the Duckiebot operates in a jerky manner.
-Additionally, the ToF sensor and front bumper are not detected on the dashboard Components page.
+I have reflashed the HUT but my Duckiebot still does not move or moves in a jerky manner.
+Additionally, the ToF sensor and front bumper are not detected on the Components page of the Dashboard (opened by running dts duckiebot dashboard ![DUCKIEBOT_NAME] --page robot/components).
 I may also be having issues with the screen.

 RESOLUTION

-Disconnect the ToF sensor from the front bumper and use the long cable that originally connected the front bumper to the HUT to connect the ToF sensor directly to that same HUT port.
-Then reboot.
-This bypasses a known multiplexer issue on some bumpers that can cause other HUT misbehaviors.
+Disconnect the ToF sensor from the front bumper and use the long I2C cable, that originally connected the front bumper to the HUT, to connect the ToF sensor directly to that same HUT port.
+Finally, reboot your Duckiebot.
+This procedure bypasses a known multiplexer issue on some front bumpers that can cause other issues with the HUT.

 Troubleshooting